epam/edp-install/documentation/openshift_install_keycloak.md

-## Keycloak installation on OpenShift
+## Keycloak Installation on OpenShift

+In order to install Keycloak on OpenShift cluster, follow the steps below:

-* Create security project
+* Create a security project:
 ```bash
 oc create project security
 ```

-* Add security context constraint anyuid to keycloak service account in security project:
+* Add a security context constraint anyuid to the Keycloak service account in a security project:
 ```bash
 oc adm policy add-scc-to-user anyuid -z keycloak -n security
 ```

-* Deploy keycloak in security namespace from the following template:
+* Deploy Keycloak in security namespace from the following template:
 ```yaml
 apiVersion: v1
 kind: Template